 We believe that nothing can stop students from learning and performing their best, when, as a community, we embrace Clear Behavior Expectations.
-Attached you will find a Matrix of Student Rules and Behavior Expectations for all areas in the school building.

 Student expectations will be defined, taught, modeled, and monitored throughout the school year.

 Our behavioral expectations are centered around the acronym: Farrell Students are: B.L.U.E. and GOLD.